infinispan/infinispan-server/README.txt

 TO-DO
 =====
-* Implement core subsystem
-* Modify Hot Rod subsystem to use the CacheManager defined in the core subsystem (Currently, it just creates its own one.)
-* Implement memcached subsystem
 * Deploy REST server
 * Make the configuration for the AS7's domain mode (Currently only for standalone mode)